estuary/docs/examples/wiki/README.rst

     $ flowctl materialize --collection examples/wiki/pages --table-name pages --target testDB

 Query for popular pages.
-This updates as edits are captured (repeat the ingest if it's too fast):
+As page edits are captured into the source collection, the page roll-up derivation and it's materialization will update.
+You can repeat the ingest if it completes too quickly:

 .. code-block:: SQL